Pan-Canadian-Genome-Library/clinical-submission/apps/submission/README.md

 > The Pan-Canadian Genome Library (PCGL) is a large collaborative effort to unify Canada's genome sequencing efforts.
 The PCGL is an open-source and open-science initiative, building upon Canadian-made foundational components and datasets, and utilizing international standards such as GA4GH to unify Canada’s human genome sequencing efforts.

-This repository acts as a wrapper around the [@overture-stack/lyric](https://github.com/overture-stack/lyric) package, enabling efficient handling and management of data submissions.
+This application is a wrapper around the [@overture-stack/lyric](https://github.com/overture-stack/lyric) package, enabling efficient handling and management of data submissions.
 It adapts Lyric's functionality to meet PCGL requirements, ensuring reliable data submission and data management.

 ## Getting started